Kansas: Music

 The rock band Kansas was formed in the state capital of Topeka, the hometown of several of the band's members.

 Joe Walsh, guitarist for the famous rock band the Eagles, was born in Wichita.
 Danny Carey, drummer for the band Tool, was raised in Paola.

-Singers from Kansas include Leavenworth native Melissa Etheridge, Sharon native Martina McBride, Chanute native Jennifer Knapp (whose first album was titled Kansas), Kansas City native Janelle Monáe, and Liberal native Jerrod Niemann.
+Singers from Kansas include Leavenworth native Melissa Etheridge, Sharon native Martina McBride, Chanute native Jennifer Knapp (whose first album was titled Kansas), Kansas City native Janelle Monáe, Prairie Village native Joyce DiDonato, and Liberal native Jerrod Niemann.

 The state anthem is the American classic Home on the Range, written by Kansan Brewster Higley.
 Another song, the official state march adopted by the Kansas Legislature in 1935 is called The Kansas March, which features the lyrics, "Blue sky above us, silken strands of heat, Rim of the far horizon, where earth and heaven meet, Kansas as a temple, stands in velvet sod, Shrine which the sunshine, sanctifies to God."